 The preparation for pro cyclists can last from November to the end of July – 8 months!
 The few races leading to the Tour or any goal race are used as intense training and for checking form, not to mention “psychological warfare”.
 That uncompromising will to win, is kept in check until all the cards are on the table at the start of the Tour.
 Long distance triathletes and marathon runners train similarly and build around one or two main events while using mostly shorter competitions for preparation.

 When do I want to be in my best shape?

 We don’t have to go to the lengths of the Tour heroes for a successful season, but the method still works: we must define when and where we want to achieve our best form.
 We can then prolong it over a period of 4-6 weeks.
 If the peaks are further apart we can plan a two peaked periodization (a spring and fall peak, with a rest in the summer for example).
-Many successful sportsmen use the method.
+Many successful athletes use the method.

 After the competition

 After the event, the next task is to maintain that hard earned form as long as possible.
 For example by adding one or more B events.
 B events differ from main races in that the preparation occurs within a few days of the event.
 The follow up phase is also short.